Atatürk's reforms: Educational reforms

 Educational systems (schooling) involve institutionalized teaching and learning in relation to a curriculum, which was established according to a predetermined purpose of education.
-The Ottoman schools were a complex "educational system" based on (differentiated) mainly on religion, established with different curricula for each path.
+Ottoman schools were a complex educational system differentiated mainly by curricula.
 The Ottoman educational system had three main educational groups of institutions.
-The most common institutions were medreses based on Arabic, teaching the Quran and using the method of memorization.
-The second type of institution was idadî and sultanî, which were the reformist schools of the Tanzimat era.
-The last group included colleges and minority schools in foreign languages that used the latest teaching models in educating their pupils.
+The most common institutions were medreses based on learning Arabic, teaching the Quran using the method of memorization.
+The second type of institution were the idadî and sultanî, which were the reformist schools of the Tanzimat era.
+The last group included colleges and minority schools in foreign languages that often used more recent teaching models in educating their pupils.

 The unification of education, along with the closure of the old-style universities, and a large-scale program of science transfer from Europe; education became an integrative system, aimed to alleviate poverty and used female education to establish gender equality.
 Turkish education became a state-supervised system, which was designed to create a skill base for the social and economic progress of the country.
 Unification came with the Law on Unification of National Education, which introduced three regulations.
 They placed the religious schools owned by private foundations under the scope of the Ministry of Education.
 By the same regulations, the Ministry of Education was ordered to open a religious faculty at the Darülfünun (later to become the Istanbul University) and schools to educate imams.

 Atatürk's reforms on education made education much more accessible: between 1923 and 1938, the number of students attending primary schools increased by 224% from 342,000 to 765,000, the number of students attending middle schools increased by 12.5 times, from around 6,000 to 74,000 and the number of students attending high schools increased by almost 17 times, from 1,200 to 21,000.